wp-plugins/scrapebreaker/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

 A combination of frame-breaker and scraper protection.
 Protect your website content from both frames and server-side scraping techniques.
-If either happens, visitors will be redirected to the original content.

 == Description ==